Tell our readers a wee bit about yourself. What are 5 things you wished you’d done, have done or are still to do, on the Bucket List?

 I glanced at Maggie and saw she was blushing.
 She always seemed calm and confident, so this display of insecurity surprised and touched me.

-you on Saturday, Mum said they want to go shopping anyway.”
+“When I told Mum and Dad I’d be popping out to meet you on Saturday, Mum said they want to go shopping anyway.”
 She looked like she was

 almost terminally embarrassed.
 “And she, well... suggested we might all meet up for lunch.”